June 12, 2018

-The results?
 More accurate data on crops and their environment, better use of employee time, increased crop quality, and 3,000 liters of fertilizers saved.

 Wengfong has been using 30MHz technology since March, 2018 and is saving approximately $7.50 USD per day in fertilizer cost.
 In a year, Wengfong is expected to save approximately $2,780.95 USD on fertilizer– more than the nursery spent on smart sensing tech ($2,500 USD, including yearly software fee).

 A complete return on investment (and then some) in less than a calendar year?
 Not too bad for a relatively new technology– if we do say so ourselves.